canalplus/rx-player/doc/api/player_events.md

   - ``maximumBufferTime`` (``Number|undefined``): The maximum time until which the buffer can currently be filled.
 That is:

-    - for non-live contents, the duration.
+    - for static contents (like VoD), the duration.

-    - for live contents, the live edge minus a security margin we added to avoid buffering ahead of it.
+    - for dynamic contents (like live contents), the current maximum available position (live edge for live contents) minus a security margin we added to avoid buffering ahead of it.

   - ``wallClockTime`` (``Number|undefined``): Only for live contents.
 The current time converted to wall-clock time in seconds.